instantdb/instant/client/www/pages/docs/start-rn.md

 Scan the QR code with your phone and follow the instructions on the screen :)

 Huzzah 🎉 You've got your first React Native Instant app running!
-Check out the [**Explore**](/docs/init) section to learn more about how to use Instant!
+Check out the [Working with data](/docs/init) section to learn more about how to use Instant!